eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/get-to-know-iofog.md

 # Get To Know ioFog

-In this step of the tutorial we'll better familiarize ourselves with the ioFog environment [we just set up](introduction.html) in the previous step and `iofogctl`.
+In this step of the tutorial you'll better familiarize ourselves with the ioFog environment [you just set up](introduction.html) in the previous step and `iofogctl`.

 ## Check Your Environment

-You can have a comprehensive view of your Edge Cloud Network (ECN) and the running docker containers by using our `./status.sh` shell script.
+You can have a comprehensive view of your Edge Cloud Network (ECN) and the running docker containers by using the `./status.sh` shell script.

 ```bash
 $ ./status.sh